GWR 4900 Class 4930 Hagley Hall: Preservation

-Return to Steam
+Return to steam

 Arriving into Hampton Loade with a service for Kidderminster in 2024.

 In October 2013, 4930 was moved from the Engine House to Bridgnorth so that the overhaul could begin, supported by the SVR Charitable Trust and the Friends of Locomotive Hagley Hall Group.
 Some of the money for the overhaul was raised by members of the public who subscribed to the SVR's share offer scheme, which included the objectives of restoring 4930 and some matching Great Western coaches.
 Overhaul included major firebox attention and the casting and machining of new cylinders.
 4930 has also swapped its Hawksworth tender for Witherslack Hall's Collett tender.

 Running in post-overhaul commenced on 23 June 2022, followed by its return to service on 9 September 2022.
 4930 is planned to remain in operation until 2032 when its boiler ticket expires.

+In April 2025, it was announced that 4930 was to appear at The Greatest Gathering alongside a pair of the Severn Valley Railway's Great Western Railway coaches.

+Movement of 4930 alongside LMS Stanier Mogul number 13268 as well as a pair of London Midland and Scottish Railway coaches from the Severn Valley Railway to Derby Litchurch Lane Works was done by rail behind a diesel locomotive.
+The move also marked the first time since 1986 that 4930 had run on the mainline.

 At Bewdley on a northbound service.

 Allocations

 Emerging from Dinmore Tunnel on the Welsh Marches Line in 1983.